 Do I Have to Reaffirm my Mortgage to Keep my House in Chapter 7?

-One of the most popular questions my clients have about filing Chapter 7 in Atlanta, Georgia is whether they can file Chapter 7 and keep their home.
+One of the most popular questions my clients have about filing Chapter 7 in Atlanta, Georgia is “Can I keep my house in Chapter 7?” when they file bankruptcy.
 Normally, people who file Chapter 7 bankruptcy are able to keep their home so long as they are current on mortgage payments and there is no equity in the home.

 Many Chapter 7 debtors ask if they have to sign a reaffirmation agreement in order to keep their home.
 A reaffirmation agreement is a legal document binds a debtor to repay secured debt.
 What that means is where all debt, including secured debt, is wiped out in bankruptcy, a signing of a reaffirmation agreement puts the debtor back on the hook for the full amount of the debt.
 And, if the debtor signs the agreement, s/he is liable on the debt and can be sued personally on the debt if s/he defaults.